 As with content written by others, when you write your own materials you want to think about tone and reading level.
 Are you writing in 2nd person, using you and your?
 Are you writing in a conversational tone?
 Are you writing at an appropriate reading level for your students?
 If you aren’t sure, run part of it through a readability checker.

-One way to start to overcome all three of these issues is to try writing like you talk.
-If writing like that difficult to you, an easy way to get started is using speech to text.
-That is an accessibility function available on your computer but you can also just start a new email on a smartphone and dictate using Google or Siri.
+One way to start to overcome all of these issues is to try writing like you talk.
+If writing like that difficult for you, an easy way to get started is using speech to text.
+That’s an accessibility function available on your computer but you can also just start a new email on a smartphone and dictate using Google or Siri.
 This will give you a good draft of your thoughts which you can edit and refine.

 Screencasts are where you record your computer screen as you are explaining what you are showing your students.
 While you most often see screencasts in technical tutorials, they can be effective in other was such as walking your students through your syllabus and Canvas site at the beginning of the semester or showing them how to use more complex web resources like data repositories,

 When creating screencasts it’s very important to actually say what you are doing.
 Students watching a screencast on a smaller mobile device may not easily be able to see smaller details so say “and now I’m clicking on the ‘more information’ link at the top right” instead of “so I’m clicking here and . . . . ” If you have a student who needs accommodation for a visual disability, make sure to connect with Assistive Technology and Accessibility Center, as they may need audio descriptions of what is happening on the screen.